IVSoftware/app-with-splash/readme.md

 ***
 **Splash Example**

-The async initialization can be performed in the Splash class itself _or_ it can fire events causeing the main app to do things.
-Either way, when it closes itself the main for will set the `_initialized` bool to `true` and it is now capable of being visible.
+The async initialization can be performed in the Splash class itself _or_ it can fire events causing the main app to do things.
+Either way, when it closes itself the main form will set the `_initialized` bool to `true` and it is now capable of being visible.

     public partial class SplashForm : Form
     {